JustinMul/-scheduler/README.md

 Install dependencies with `npm install`.

 ## Purpose of this project
-This project was designed to allow a user to book an interview in a specified time slot on a given day.
+This project was designed simulate an interview scheduler with react.

 ## Features
 Upon loading this website the user will be greeted by the first day of interviews.
 Here the user can see all the slots, some available and some unavailable.